-This is the first part of the tutorial series I have talked about in my previous post.
-It is titled "Game 0" because it is the first game that I am going to create in this series, and I prefer to use zero-based numbering.
-Every post on this Blog that starts with "Game 0" will be part of this series.
+This is the first part of the development journal I have talked about in my previous post.
+It is titled "Game 0" because it is the first game that I am going to create as part of this journey, and I prefer to use zero-based numbering.
+Every post on this Blog that starts with "Game 0" will be part of the development journal.

 I have to set myself some goals of what I want to achieve with this game.
 For example, expecting a high-end 3D simulation would be way out of scope.
 These are the things I think the game should have:

 - Keyboard input processing